-This religion never had a true name – those who practiced it just called it “tradition.”
+The Norse religion that contained these myths never had a true name – those who practiced it just called it “tradition.”
 However, people who continued to follow the old ways after the arrival of Christianity were sometimes called “heathens,” which originally meant simply “people who live on the heaths” or elsewhere in the countryside, and the name has stuck.
-Throughout this site, I refer to it as “the heathen Germanic religion,” “the pre-Christian Germanic religion,” or something to that effect.

-The Vikings were seafaring warriors, raiders, and explorers from modern-day Norway, Sweden, Denmark, and Iceland who ventured throughout much of the world during the Viking Age (roughly 793-1000 CE).
-They traveled as far east as Constantinople and as far west as North America in search of riches to plunder and fertile lands in which to settle.
+The Vikings were seafaring raiders, conquerors, explorers, settlers, and traders from modern-day Norway, Sweden, Denmark, and Iceland who ventured throughout much of the world during the Viking Age (roughly 793-1066 CE).
+They traveled as far east as Baghdad and as far west as North America, which they discovered some five hundred years before Christopher Columbus.
 They spoke the Old Norse language, wrote in runes, and practiced their ancestral religion.

 The Germanic peoples are one of the indigenous peoples of northern Europe, along with the Celts, Sami, Finns, and others.
 Historically, they’ve occupied much of Scandinavia, Iceland, the British Isles, and continental Europe north of the Alps.
-In the modern era, they’re spread out across the world.
+Their best-known representatives are the Vikings, the Anglo-Saxons, and the continental Germanic tribes, but they included many other groups as well.
+In the modern era, they – we – are spread out across the world.

 While there were certainly regional and temporal variations in the pre-Christian religion of the Germanic peoples, there was nevertheless a common core worldview, cosmology, and, to a large extent, a common pantheon as well.

-If you’re a person of northern European descent (including English and German descent), it’s a safe bet that you’ve got some Germanic blood in you.
-That means, in turn, that it’s a safe bet that some of your ancestors practiced something very, very close to the religion represented by Norse mythology.
+If you’re a person of northern European descent (including English, Scottish, German, and northern French descent), it’s a safe bet that you’ve got some Germanic blood in you.
+That means, in turn, that it’s a safe bet that some of your ancestors practiced something very close to the religion represented by Norse mythology.

 Til árs ok friðar,